vinothrajs/vinothrajs/README.md

 ### About Me :

-- I'm a full software Engineer experience with building web based applications for past 12+ years in IT Industry
+- I'm a full software Engineer with experience with building web-based applications for the past 13+ years in IT Industry
-- Past 3+ years involves in building Micro-Service based architect systems and Serverless architect systems in cloud platform with scalable & reliable model.
+- Past 3+ years involves in building Micro-Service based architect systems and Serverless architect systems in cloud platforms with scalable & reliable models.

 ### My skill include's
 [but are not limited to]

 Backend Framework's

-* Node.js REST API's - express Js
+* Node.js
-* .NET Core Development - ASP.NET / Web api
+* .NET Core
 * Redis Cache
-* Pub Sub model Rabbitmq
+* Pub-Sub model rabbitmq
 * Python Development - Flask API
 * Cloud - AWS Ec2 , S3 , Lambda .
 * Automation Scripts
-* API Integrations - I can read document and integrate basically anything!
+* API Integrations - I can read documents and integrate basically anything!
 * MEAN Stack Development
 * Docker Container
 * AWS Marketplace Integration
+* golang

 Database